Resource theory of unextendibility and non-asymptotic quantum capacity: Framework for the resource theory of k -unextendibility

 Due to their structure, we can place an upper bound on the distinguishability of a channel in the subclass described above and the set of 1W-LOCC channels, as quantified by the diamond norm \cite{Kit97}.
-This upper bound allows us to conclude that the subclass of channels discussed above converges to the set of 1W-LOCC channels in the limit $k \to \infty$.
-Before stating it, recall that the diamond norm of the difference of two channels $\mc{N}$ and $\mc{M}$ is given by

-where the optimization is with respect to pure-state inputs $\psi_{RA}$, with $R$ a reference system isomorphic to the channel input system $A$.
+See Appendix~\ref{sec:subclass-channels} for the precise statement and for details of the proof.